rehacekleos/vr_dashboard_be/README.md

 3. Define the following env in the .env file
    - DB_URL
    - MONGO_DB_DATABASE
+4. Generate JS documentation by `npm run generate:docs`
-4. Run the application using `npm run dev`
+5. Run the application using `npm run dev`

 After that, the application should be available at [http://localhost:8000](http://localhost:8000).<br> If you try opening the following address in a browser, you should see the Swagger documentation.